pryano/python_docs/pytest_doc.md

 ```

 ## Mocks ##
 Mocks can be used to make dummy objects.
-You can verify method calls on those objects or just use them so the real (heavier) objects are used.
+You can verify method calls on those objects or just use them so the real (heavier) objects are not used.

 ```python
 import pytest